 What happens to my financial aid if I change my campus residency status?

-The aid award you receive is based on charges incurred as a resident or a commuter.
-If you change your residency status, your aid award will also change.
+The financial aid award you receive is based on charges incurred as a resident or a commuter.
+If you change your residency status, your financial aid award will also change.
 If you have an award as a resident, then become a commuter, you will very likely receive a reduced amount of gift aid.
 This is because part of your living expenses on campus are covered by BW gift assistance.

 How do I know how much I owe?

 The cost to your family may be calculated by subtracting gift aid and self-help from actual billed charges.
-If you do not use your loan eligibility and/or you do not apply work study earnings to those charges, then you must add those to your family contribution.
+If you do not use your loan eligibility and/or you do not apply work-study earnings to those charges, then you must add those to your family contribution.

 What is the federal code?